 Fact: We'll do just about anything for lashes that look similar, if not even just remotely similar, to those adorning the eyes of celebrities like Priyanka Chopra and Margot Robbie.
-Alas, since we'll never be able to physically transplant their eyes onto our own faces (laughing, but 100% serious), the next best thing is taking notes whenever we hear product and application tips from their go-to makeup artists.
+Alas, since we'll never be able to physically transplant their eyes onto our own faces (laughing, but also 100% serious), the next best thing is taking notes whenever we hear product and application tips from their go-to makeup artists.

-This exact situation happened recently when we stumbled upon an eye-opening report from Allure, in which makeup artists swear using not one but two tubes of mascara is the secret to creating absolutely irresistible lashes—curled, defined, eye-catching, and natural-looking to boot.
-However, there's more to the game than just using any two mascaras willy-nilly.
+This exact situation happened recently when we stumbled upon an eye-opening report from Allure, in which makeup artists swear that using not one but two tubes of mascara is the secret to creating absolutely irresistible lashes—curled, defined, eye-catching, and natural-looking to boot.
+However, there's more to the technique than just using any two mascaras willy-nilly.
 No, no—there's most definitely some strategy involved.
 Curious to find out how to double up on your mascara application in the name of a celeb- and makeup artist–approved flutter?
+Keep reading!

 1. For Long-Lasting Curl

-For megawatt volume and curl (buh-bye, droop!), makeup artists like Mally Roncal swear by adding a layer of your normal mascara on top of a layer of waterproof mascara.
+For megawatt volume and curl (buh-bye, eyelash droop!), makeup artists like Mally Roncal swear by adding a layer of your normal mascara on top of a layer of waterproof mascara.
 By using this tactic, your curl is sure to stay intact all day—and night—while, of course, looking pristinely natural.
 So easy, eh?

 2. For the Most Believable Color